Harewood House

 Princess Mary’s Garden Room features a small exhibition on the life of Princess Mary, who lived at Harewood House for over 30 years.
 Princess Mary was the daughter of George V, sister to Edward VIIII and George VI and Queen Elizabeth II’s aunt.

 Harewood House hosts a programme of temporary exhibitions in addition to the other attractions within the house and its gardens.
-Current and planned exhibitions include:
+Current and planned events and exhibitions include:

 The gardens and grounds